top of page

 TimeSuite connects labor, equipment, materials, and subcontractor costs directly to each project within its centralized, relational system, providing a single source of truth for monitoring job performance as work progresses.
 This level of visibility helps identify potential issues early, before small overruns turn into significant financial losses.

 For companies managing long-term projects, percentage-of-completion accounting plays a key role in accurate revenue recognition.
-TimeSuite supports construction-specific accounting methods that align revenue with actual project progress through built-in POC automation.
+TimeSuite automates the mechanics of the percentage of completion method of accounting.

 By tying financial reporting to real-time job data within TimeSuite’s centralized, relational architecture, companies gain a clearer view of financial performance throughout a project’s lifecycle, rather than relying solely on end-of-period adjustments.